 The RAU provided a personal feel to my studies which allowed me to develop and progress as a student.
 I didn’t ever believe a degree would open up so many opportunities to me., Graduate

-Modules are assessed through examinations and coursework, including real-life case studies, presentations and reports.
+Lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, and case studies will all feature in your academic experience.
+Your grasp of the practical elements of this course will be assessed through examinations and coursework, including real-life case studies, presentations and reports.
 There are timed, unseen examinations at the end of each year.

 The Research Project is an integral part of the course.
 It provides the opportunity to study in-depth a subject of specific interest or of direct relevance to employment aspirations.